 - pinch of salt

-Now let’s stoke the fire, put our feet up and eat!
+Now go stoke the fire, turn on the twinkle lights, put your feet up and enjoy my pumpkin cheesecake!